curedao/curedao-wiki/dfda.md

 **A Simple API for Patient-Controlled Health Data Aggregation, Sharing, and Monetization**

-The Human File System Collective Superteam DAO is a collective of separate HackFS teams cooperating to accelerating clinical discovery and reduce suffering.

-Together, we are creating a set of interoperable software libraries that can be used independently to create user-accesss controlled digital twins on the blockchain.
+A set of interoperable software libraries that can be used independently to create user-access controlled digital twins on the blockchain.

-The libaries can be used independently, but will all be included in the HumanFS SDK.
+The libraries can be used independently, but will all be included in the HumanFS SDK.

 ### The Need for a Human File System Protocol